-As the coalition shifted from Desert Shield to Desert Storm, the parallel decision-making structure was augmented by upping the number of liaison officers, who then made changes to the coalition, coordination, communication, and integration center that strengthened and made it more effective.22 The United States and its coalition partners worked very hard to keep the coalition together.
+As the coalition shifted from Desert Shield to Desert Storm, the parallel decision-making structure was augmented by upping the number of liaison officers, who then made changes to the C3IC which strengthened it and made it more effective.
+The United States and its coalition partners worked very hard to keep the coalition together.
 The consequences of failure loomed.
-The "inherent fragility" of the coalition meant that a great deal of effort had to go into negotiating, compromising, and maintaining its cohesion.23 Tension surfaced among the force commanders in particular, who did not always agree on operational or tactical implementation decisions.
-In the end, however, the coalition maintained cohesion because of the efforts undertaken by the main coalition partners.24 must communicate effectively at all levels to prevent lethal friendly fire the accidental killing of other allied units occurs frequently in coalition warfare.
+The "inherent fragility" of the coalition meant that a great deal of effort had to go into negotiating, compromising, and maintaining its cohesion.
+Tension surfaced among the force commanders in particular who did not always agree on operational or tactical implementation decisions.
+In the end, however, the coalition maintained cohesion because of the efforts undertaken by the main coalition partners.

+The first Gulf War revealed command and control challenges posed by coalition warfare in another important way: friendly fire.
+Coalition partners must communicate effectively at all levels to prevent lethal friendly fire-the accidental killing of other allied units occurs frequently in coalition warfare.
 The United States killed as many British soldiers during the first Gulf War as the enemy did.
-Nearly a quarter of all American casualties during the Gulf War were a consequence of friendly fire.25 In subsequent wars, Afghanistan and Iraq in particular, friendly fire has made task cohesion on the ground more difficult than ever.
+Nearly a quarter of all American casualties during the Gulf War were a consequence of friendly fire.
+In subsequent wars, Afghanistan and Iraq in particular, friendly fire has made task cohesion on the ground more difficult than ever.